Yurizawa/Yurizawa/README.md

 <h1 align="center">Hi , I'm Yuri Miyazawa <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 <hr/>
 <h4 align="center">I am Junior developer studying ReactJS.
 I like to Code, Innovate and Experiment.
-I love to help, if I don't have the knowledge to help, I will learn together and try to help the best I can.</h4>
+I love to help, if I don't have the knowledge, i will do my best to learn new things and do the best I can to help.</h4>
 <br>

 ## 🛠️ My Skills